 The PARCS Board is a citizen advisory Board that has provided feedback and is a sounding board for ideas and recommendations for the update.
 The Board has also participated in stake holder meetings and other forms of public input.
-They will provide a recommendation to the City Council to adopt the plan.
+They provided the recommendation to the City Council to adopt the plan on November 14, 2017.

 Opportunities for participation in the planning included stakeholder meetings, statistically valid resident survey, public open houses and input gathered from Online Town Hall.
 Residents were encouraged to provide their input through notices in the Sugar Land Today publication, E-news Blasts, social media, and print media.
-The option to further comment will be available online in conjunction with the posted Draft Master Plan.
-The public will also have the opportunity to speak at public hearings at the Planning and Zoning Commission and City Council meetings when the Plan is on the Agenda for recommendation and approval.
+The option to further comment was available online in conjunction with the posted Draft Master Plan.
+The public also had the opportunity to speak at public hearings at the Planning and Zoning Commission and City Council meetings when the Plan was on the Agenda for recommendation and approval.

 Yes.
 The Online Town Hall summary report can be found in Appendix A of the Plan.
 The statistically valid resident survey results can be found in Appendix D of the Plan.
 The summaries of the all public engagement activities are captured in Chapter 2 of The Plan.